-Ju, Cheng; Combs, Mary; Lendle, Samuel D.; Franklin, Jessica M.; Wyss, Richard; Schneeweiss, Sebastian; and van der Laan, Mark J., "Propensity score prediction for electronic healthcare dataset using Super Learner and High-dimensional Propensity Score Method" (June 2016).
+Ju, Cheng; Combs, Mary; Lendle, Samuel D.; Franklin, Jessica M.; Wyss, Richard; Schneeweiss, Sebastian; and van der Laan, Mark J., "Propensity score prediction for electronic healthcare databases using Super Learner and High-dimensional Propensity Score Methods" (June 2016).
 U.C.
 Berkeley Division of Biostatistics Working Paper Series.
 Working Paper 351.